PapirusDevelopmentTeam/materia-kde/README.md

 - Enabled blur effect have some bugs with decoration shadows on aurorae.
 [KDE bug](https://bugs.kde.org/show_bug.cgi?id=395725)

 ## BlackList apps
-More newest KDE apps now use QML/Kirigami - this style NOT SUPPORT THEMING on ANY engine, more elements HARDCODED.
+More newest Qt/KDE apps now use QML/Kirigami - this style NOT SUPPORT THEMING on ANY engine, more elements HARDCODED.
 Please not open issue about that.
 We can't doing anything!!!
+- Muon Discover
 - Kirigami Gallery
 - Ikona
 - Alligator